 All right.

-So getting rid of Obamacare and offering choice and and different plans and competition, it can't be any worse, right?
+So getting rid of Obamacare and offering choice and different plans and competition, it can't be any worse, right?

 That's right.

-I can truly say that.
+I can truly say that from that.

-All right, and is it and do you agree with me?
+And do you agree with me?

 Corporations don't pay taxes, so if we lower the corporate tax rate to incentivize trillions of dollars overseas to come into the country, won't that create millions of jobs?